 The majority of the student residents, approximately 8500, typically live in dormitories and apartments owned and operated by the Resident Student Services Program Department (RSSP).
-Generally, there are approximately 570 students living in the International House Berkeley (I-House), an independent, self-supporting, non-profit organization affiliated with the university.
+Generally, there are approximately 570 students living in the International House Berkeley (I-House), and 188 students living in Bowles Hall.
+Both are independent, self-supporting, non-profit organizations affiliated with the university.

 Most years, about 175 students live in the university owned and Berkeley Student Cooperative (BSC) operated non-profit housing cooperatives that provide affordable housing to UC Berkeley students.
 The fire safety policy for each one of these entities varies slightly.
 A full version of the respective fire safety policies can be found below.